 Each year Rice Engineering Alumni (REA) provides scholarships to outstanding students in the George R. Brown School of Engineering.
 The REA Student Grants & Awards Committee is now accepting applications at the links below.

-All scholarships are awarded at the REA/School of Engineering End-of-Year Picnic, to which the entire Rice community is invited to celebrate the achievements of the year.
+All scholarships are awarded at the REA/School of Engineering End-of-Year Picnic, during which the entire Rice community is invited to celebrate the achievements of the year.
 Over $150,000 in awards and scholarships are presented.

-REA provides four scholarships recognizing excellence in leadership, research, and international service.
-These scholarships are open to freshmen, sophomores, juniors, and seniors in the School of Engineering.
+REA provides four scholarships recognizing excellence in leadership, research and international service.
+These scholarships are open to freshmen, sophomores, juniors and seniors in the School of Engineering.

 Rice Engineering Alumni (REA) has established a grant program to support outstanding student-led engineering initiatives at Rice.
-The focus of this program is to provide financial support to projects, activities, and initiatives which are not directly related to class work.
+The focus of this program is to provide financial support to projects, activities and initiatives which are not directly related to class work.
 Both undergraduate and graduate students are encouraged to apply to the program.
 Grant funding must be used to support a specific activity and may not be used to supplement a general operating fund for an organization or group.